adap/flower/doc/source/tutorial-quickstart-pytorch.rst

     $ flower-client-app client:app --insecure

-Finally, in another terminal window, run the `ServerApp`.
+Finally, in another terminal window, we run the `ServerApp`.
 This starts the actual training run:

 .. code-block:: shell

     $ flower-server-app server:app --insecure

-You should now see how the training does in the last terminal (the one that started the :code:`ServerApp`):
+We should now see how the training does in the last terminal (the one that started the :code:`ServerApp`):

 .. code-block:: shell